pink88/Tuiss2HA/README.md

 ## Troubleshooting and Options ##
 Configuration options can be set from the Tuiss2HA Integration screen in Home Assistant once you have added a blind.
 - OPTION: If you notice that the provided action _"Set_Blind_Position"_ is giving you the opposite % to what you expect e.g. instead of 75% open, it shows as 75% closed, then you can toggle the configuration option _"Invert Set_Blind_Position"_.
-- OPTION: Sometimes the devices take a few attempts to connect, so expect some delay to commmands.
+- OPTION: Sometimes the devices take a few attempts to connect, so expect some delay to commands.
 This may also be a result of too many bluetooth devices in your network, not enough adapters or the distance between the blind and the adapter being too large.
-Try moving devces closer or increasing the number of bluetooth adapters/proxies.
+Try moving devices closer or increasing the number of bluetooth adapters/proxies.
 You can change the max number of retry attempts using the configuration option _"Reconnection attempts"_.
 - OPTION: If you use the Tuiss app or a remote control  to move the blinds in addition to this integration, you may want home assistant to fetch the latest position of a blind when it is restarted using configuration option _"Check for blind position on restart"_.

 - I have tested this integration with HAOS installed on a Raspberry Pi4b and the built in Bluetooth module did not work.
 I had to use a few ESP32 devices with Bluetooth proxy software installed using the excellent ESPHome (See [here](https://esphome.io/components/bluetooth_proxy.html))